eduardowandall/flutter_clean_architecture_and_tdd/README.md

 It is really cool.
 I can see much value in this. specially to reduce complexity on flutter widgets code, which is my biggest problem with it, as of now.

-OOOOH FUCK, Remember when I said that this would be great with streams?
+Remember when I said that this would be great with streams?
 BOOM, he just said that.
 Im on fire.

+Lesson #11